-The varied porosity of the compressed media bed allows for increased filtering capacity as well as the ability to treat flow streams with higher solids concentrations while minimizing backwash cycles.
-In addition to the filter's ability to handle higher solids to the filter, the backwash system with air scour and specialized backwash troughs minimize the volume of backwash water needed.
-The combination of media compression method and backwash system makes the WWETCO FlexFilter™ one of the most versatile and efficient filters on the market.
+The varied porosity of the compressed media bed allows for increased filtering capacity as well as the ability to treat flow streams with higher solids concentrations – all while minimizing backwash cycles.
+In addition to the filter's ability to handle higher solids to the filter, the backwash system with air scour and specialized backwash troughs minimizes the volume of backwash water needed.

-The WWETCO FlexFilter™ is a simple gravity system requiring no moving parts.
 The influent liquid applies a hydrostatic force to the compression bladder causing the media to compress (1).
-The tapered compressions provide for densely compressed media at the bottom that graduates to an expanded bed toward the surface (2).
+The tapered compression provides for densely compressed media at the bottom that graduates to an expanded bed toward the surface (2).

-For the backwash, the feed to the filter is stopped, allowing the media to uncompress (5).
+For the backwash, the feed to the filter is stopped, allowing the media to decompress (5).
 The air scour is initiated along with a small amount of backwash water (6).
-The length of the backwash cycle is adjustable.
-Once cleaned, the filter is put back into service or sits empty until the next event occurs.
+When cleaned, the filter is put back into service or sits empty until the next event occurs.

 New Jersey is one state where CSOs are a priority concern.
-The EPA and New Jersey Department of Environmental Protection (NJDEP) collaborated on The Wet Weather Flow Treatment and Disinfection Demonstration Project.
+The Environmental Protection Agency (EPA) and New Jersey Department of Environmental Protection (NJDEP) collaborated on The Wet Weather Flow Treatment and Disinfection Demonstration Project.
 It was conducted over a two-year period, 2014 and 2015, at the Bayonne Municipal Utilities Authority's Oak Street facilities, which receives CSOs from the City of Bayonne.

-Results showed that the compressed media WWETCO FlexFilter is capable of high performance Total Suspended Solids (TSS) removal (up to 90 percent) and of allowing for disinfection – effluent UV (medium or low pressure), as well as for PAA.
+Results showed that WWETCO FlexFilter is capable of high performance total suspended solids (TSS) removal (up to 90 percent) and of allowing for disinfection – effluent UV (medium or low pressure) and peracetic acid (PAA).